HemantNegi/jquery.sumoselect/README.md

 Minified : [jquery.sumoselect.min.js](https://github.com/HemantNegi/jquery.sumoselect/blob/master/jquery.sumoselect.min.js)

 A jQuery plugin that progressively enhances an HTML Select Box into a Single/Multiple option dropdown list.
-The dropdown list can be fully customizable using siple css.
+The dropdown list can be fully customizable using simple css.
-It can adapt itself according to any deveice, keeping in mind that the User Experience is not broken.
+It can adapt itself according to any device, keeping in mind that the User Experience is not broken.

 **Notable Features**